 - for physical injuries, state the date it occurred

 - contain a review date and not be open-ended

-- list the treatment required for the compensable injury or illness.
+- list the treatment required for the compensable injury or illness

-The medical certificate must:
+The certificate of capacity or medical certificate must:

 - be the original (not a photocopied version).